PacktPublishing/Distributed-Machine-Learning-with-Python/README.md

 This book is for data scientists, machine learning engineers, and ML practitioners in both academia and industry.
 A fundamental understanding of machine learning concepts and working knowledge of Python programming is assumed.
 Prior experience implementing ML/DL models with TensorFlow or PyTorch will be beneficial.
 You'll find this book useful if you are interested in using distributed systems to boost machine learning model training and serving speed.

+With the following software and hardware list you can run all code files present in the book (Chapter 1-12)

 ### Software and Hardware List